utecht/hpc_tut/readme.md

 module avail
 module spider <search>
 ```
-If one of them is already available you simple need to load it.
+If one of them is already available you simply need to load it.
 Do note however, that this is only changing your local environment variables.
 If you plan on making use of anything inside of a module during a job, you must use `module load` in the job script, before you try and use the commands that it enables.
 ```bash
 module load <module_name>
 ```